Questions You May Have

 The following people could be at risk of getting Zika virus:

 - People who travel to regions where Zika is circulating.
-More than 45 countries in South America, Latin America, the Caribbean, Asia, and Africa have reported Zika cases.
+More than 45 countries in South America, Latin America, the Caribbean, North America, Asia, and Africa have reported Zika cases.

 - Possibly the sexual partners of men who have recently visited areas where Zika virus is present.